 A more modern model, that of Hans Eysenck.
 Though more rigorously defined, this model still retains the old names for the basic types: Melancholic, Choleric, Sanguine and Phlegmatic (marked M, C, S and P above).

-Though DISC is based on a model of its own, it maintains the continuity of breaking down personality into four quadrants based on two axes.
+Though DISC is based on a model of its own, it maintains the continuity of breaking down the personality into four quadrants based on two axes.